rsksmart/RSKIPs/IPs/RSKIP298.md

 ### New Bridge method

-The Bridge will expose a new method called `getPegoutRskTxHash` with the following signature:
+The Bridge will expose a new method called `getPegoutCreationRskTxHashByBtcTxHash` with the following signature:

 ```
-function getPegoutRskTxHash(bytes32 btcTxHash) returns bytes32
+function getPegoutCreationRskTxHashByBtcTxHash(bytes32 btcTxHash) returns bytes32
 ```

 ### Copyright